freon4dsl/Freon-documentation/docu-content/010_Documentation/010_Overview/025_New_In_Version_2/+page.md

 Definition files have been aligned and simplified for a more consistent syntax across all generators.

 ### 🧱 Clearer External Components
+External
+components are **no longer experimental** and are now a **fully supported part of the editor framework**, allowing you to embed custom Svelte components in your projections with confidence.
 All boxes previously called `External…` have been renamed to `…ReplacerBox` for clarity.

 ### ⚙️ Improved Handling of Optional Primitives